Retro-Devils/WickedOS/README.md

 - Don't like the boot video?
 Use Boot animator in android section to change it ,

-Reto systems available on Wicked 1.5 :
+Retro systems available on Wicked 1.5 :
 - Atari 2600.
 - Atari7800.
 - Commadore64